 What About Baggage Fees?

 Alright, here's the money question—literally.
 How much does it cost to check your skis and boots?
 Do you need to worry about excess weight charges?
-Do they count towards my baggage allowance?
+Do they count towards my baggage allowance or will I be paying oversize charges?
+What exclusions are there?
 Let's break it down:

-Just about all major airlines will let you fly with skis, so rest assured that your twigs will be making the trip to the resort and back with you.
+Just about all major airlines will let you fly with an accompanying ski bag, so rest assured that your twigs will be making the trip to the resort and back with you.

-They all do, however, have their own, specific airline baggage policies, which you'll need to follow to avoid getting hit with an extra charge.
+They all do, however, have their own, specific airline baggage item policies, which you'll need to follow to avoid getting hit with an extra charge.
 Below, I've linked to most major airline policies, so make sure to check these out before jet setting.
-(Note: These are subject to change, so it's always a good idea to check directly with your airline.)
+(Note: These are subject to change, so it's always a good idea to check directly with your specific airline and their checked baggage policy.)

-In general, most airlines' policies say that ski equipment counts as one checked bag, within the guidelines below:
+In general, most airlines' policies say that ski equipment counts as one checked bag, like any other piece of luggage, within the guidelines below:

 - 1x ski bag, with a set of snow skis and a set of poles.